 With an estimated annual average discharge of 195 gallons per minute of calcium-bicarbonate type water, Ranger Warm Springs maintains temperatures between 77-79°F (25-26°C).
 An electrical resistivity survey indicated that the waters of the springs are moving up along a buried fault that parallels Cement Creek.
 The areal extent of the springs thermal system encompasses approximately 0.30 mi2 (1.01 km2):and 0.88 mi2 (2.28 km2) depending upon how much faulting is included.
 The energy contained in the spring system ranges from 0.0021 Q’s to 0.0062 Q’s (1015 BTU’s) at an average temperature of 113°F (45°C).
-Tabulated water quality data and an evaluation of soil mercury delineating areal faulting and permeable zones are also included in the report.
+Water quality data from these springs is included in the report appendix, along with an evaluation of soil mercury concentrations used to delineate faults or permeable zones.
 Digital PDF download.
 RS-24D